petertuton/virtual-partner-bootcamp/Azure Application Developer/Day 3 - Security/whiteboard design/WDS trainer guide - Secure cloud solutions.md

 - **External Partners** – B2B all external supplier and professional service partners interacting with Contoso applications
 - **External Consumer** – B2C all external consumers who have created accounts with Contoso for the Extended Payment, Service, and Technical Advisory Experience Contoso provides.

-**Goal:** Using the unified strategy you come up with above, apply the concept of Least Privilege and RBAC to configure roles to ensure that every user and service principle has the right level of permissions to the right principal, at the right time to execute – nothing more, nothing less.
+**Goal**: Using the unified strategy you come up with above, apply the concept of least privilege and RBAC to configure roles to ensure that every user and service principle has just the right level of permissions and at the right time to execute – nothing more, nothing less.
 Within the secure workflow of custom applications, apply RBAC checks based on roles found in access claims from the unified identity strategy to make decisions within the custom application workflow as to what actions the authenticated principal can take.
 This secures endpoints that users and services can integrate with and ensures that custom applications are secured using the same unified strategy as the rest of the organization.

-**Ensure Data Encryption - AT ALL TIMES (at rest and in motion)**
+#### Ensure data encryption at rest and in motion

 As Per Contoso's Infosec and Data Handling Policies, data will be encrypted at rest and in motion throughout the application stack, regardless of location and status and this includes during application synchronization (raw data file upload/download, application data synchronization, and API transactions).

 **Goal:**  Ensure all data within the organization is encrypted at all times and reduce complexity of application encryption by using pre-built middleware to encrypt/decrypt on the fly.

-**Provide Data and Resource Access Control based on RBAC and Identity**
+#### Provide Data and Resource Access Control based on RBAC and Identity

 As Per Contoso's Infosec and Data Handling Policies, data and resource access controls will be applied to ensure the right data is available to the right people at the right time.

 Access is controlled by role scoping, as well as filtering by robust unique identifier criteria.
 Contoso also needs to audit certain activities and the audit process is tied to resources as well as roles.

 Listed below is a simple **data classification** of Contoso secure data:

 - **Business Critical** - Client Architectural, Engineering, Requirements, or Legal and Regulatory documents uploaded by architectural firms or by state and local regulatory entities
 - **Business Critical** - ERP, Transactional Data related to Wholesale and Retail Transactions, and Service Process data classified as **Business Critical ** by Contoso
 - **Business Critical** - CRM, Sales Pipeline/Biz-Dev, Supplier, and Consultative Contributor, and Persistent Retail Customer profile data
-- **Mission Critical** - Post process Analysis, Poduct Definitions, Product Catalog
+- **Mission Critical** - Post process Analysis, Product Definitions, Product Catalog
 - **PII** - Employee HR data to include data that is considered PII by GDPR/CCPA standards

 **Goal:** Using RBAC role definitions, lock down access to data and resources within the applications to the appropriate roles.
 Ensure access to data and resources are controlled based on permissions applied to roles.
 This will simplify security management and reduce risk of improper access across the organization.

-**Provide Authorization Using Role Based Access Control for Custom Applications**
+#### Provide Authorization Using Role Based Access Control for Custom Applications

 Custom applications should verify access and capabilities for user and service principals using the same unified identity strategy the rest of the organization uses where possible.